OfficeDev/office-js-docs-pr/docs/reference/manifest/control-button.md

 ---
-title: Button type Control element in the manifest file
+title: Control element of type Button in the manifest file
 description: Defines a button that executes an action or launches a task pane. ms.date: 02/04/2022 ms.localizationpriority: medium